-A training with the 10 young players of the theater group and set up a performance inspired by an existing text.
+Working with 10 young members of the theatre group and devising a performance inspired by an existing text.

-The theater performance will be the vehicle with which young people can be reached for information on the topics: budding sexuality among young people, hidden sex information for young people about sexually transmitted diseases and unwanted pregnancy, clash between traditional and modern culture, male-female relationships and homosexuality.
+They chose to adapt Romeo and Juliet by William Shakespeare.
+The theatre was intended as the vehicle through which young people can be reached for information on topics such as budding sexuality among young people, hidden sex information for young people about sexually transmitted diseases and unwanted pregnancy, clashes between traditional and modern culture, male-female relationships and homosexuality.
 The players themselves are young people between the ages of 16 and 23.
-They determine the design and performance of the performance so that there is direct communication between play and audience, between young people and young people.
+They determined the design and performance of the piece so that there is direct communication between the play and the audience, between young people and their peers.

-We think that despite the fact that Romeo and Julieta is a Western European play, she can appeal to these themes for the Bolivian youth because the plot of the play is about a universal theme: The Love and the Impossible Love.
+We think that despite the fact that Romeo and Juliet is a Western European play, its themes are appealing to the Bolivian youth since the play addresses a universal theme: Love and the Impossible Love.

 Partner organisation: Teatro Trono/COMPA

 Place: El Alto in La Paz

 Local Artists: 10